MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/get-started.md

 * [Download the WebView2Samples repo](../how-to/machine-setup.md#download-the-webview2samples-repo), in _Set up your Dev environment for WebView2_.
 * [Microsoft Edge WebView2](https://developer.microsoft.com/microsoft-edge/webview2) - initial introduction to WebView2, at `developer.microsoft.com`.

-The repo's top-level Readme, [WebView2Samples repo > Readme](https://github.com/MicrosoftEdge/WebView2Samples#readme), is arranged by framework or platform, and covers all three kinds of samples:
+The repo's top-level Readme, [WebView2Samples repo > Readme](https://github.com/MicrosoftEdge/WebView2Samples#readme), is arranged by framework or platform, and covers all three kinds of samples in the repo:
 *  Completed "Getting Started" tutorials.
 *  Sample apps.
 *  Deployment samples.